the-iterator/VIE/readme.txt

 2. Go to the main folder (/VIE/) and start ipython in terminal (if you are not in the main folder you can "cd" to it from inside ipython)

-3. In ipython type: run viepy2.py input_file
+3. In ipython type: run viepy2.py
-where 'input_file' is the name of your *.inp file without extension (in ipython3 type: run viepy3.py input_file)
+(in ipython3 type: run viepy3.py)

 4. Watch the text output and wait for four figures to appear

-5. When done, close figures.
-You can change the input file and run viepy2.py/viepy3.py again, or exit ipython/ipython3 by typing 'exit'.
+5. When done, you may close the figures, change the input file and run viepy2.py/viepy3.py again, or exit ipython/ipython3 by typing 'exit'.

 5. For 3D visualization use Matlab with the data arrays in /Output/ folder.